FLEETBANK launching and fitting out

 The 1978 built LAGANBANK as the Greek owned AMPHION

-Only 3 years with the Bank Line (record minimum?) and then 13 more years trading as the AMPHION.
+Only 3 years with the Bank Line and 13 years trading as the AMPHION.

 Two views of the 1937 ESKBANK built as a Doxford economy motortramp, along with the TEESBANK, ETTRICKBANK, and the WILLOWBANK (the second with this name).
 She seved Bank Line for 27 years.